 - They are made without butter, sugar, and milk.
 Traditional no bake cookies typically contain butter, sugar, and milk, but not these… they taste just as good!

 - 3 Ingredients only.
 All you need are oats, peanut butter, and maple syrup.

 - Easy to customize.
 These cookies act like a blank canvas, so you can fold through your favorite mix-ins, like chocolate chips, coconut flakes, raisins, and more.

 - Healthy enough for breakfast!
-We all love some dessert for breakfast and these tick the boxes- They are full of whole grains, protein, and fiber, to keep you satisfied until lunch!
+We all love some dessert for breakfast and these tick the boxes- They are full of whole grains, protein, and fiber to satisfy you until lunch!

 How to make no bake oatmeal cookies

-- Rolled oats– Also called oat fashioned oats, they provide the chewy texture we love in a good oatmeal cookie!
+- Rolled oats– Also called old-fashioned oats, they provide the chewy texture we love in a good oatmeal cookie!
 You can use quick oats if you like, but it will have a softer texture.